 1999 — Arnault opens a centre in New York, LVMH Tower, to expand company’s presence to the United States.

-2007 — The entrepreneur takes a 9.1% stake in French major supermarket Carrefour together with U.S. private equity group Colony Capital.
+2007 — The entrepreneur takes a 9.1 per cent stake in French major supermarket Carrefour together with U.S. private equity group Colony Capital.

 2014 — Arnault, which is known for his art patronage, opens Fondation Louis Vuitton museum near Paris, making an investment of around $135 million.

-2019 — Arnault on behalf of LVMH promises to donate $220 million to help restaurate the Notre Dame cathedral in Paris following a terrible fire that almost ruined the building.
+2019 — Arnault on behalf of LVMH promises to donate $220 million to help restore the Notre Dame cathedral in Paris following a terrible fire that almost ruined the building.